codedtt/movie-app/README.md

 ### 3. Configure environment variables

-Create a `.env` file in the root directory and add your API keys:
+Update a `.env` file in the root directory and add your API keys:

 ```env
 VITE_OMDB_API_KEY=your_omdb_api_key